Ricardo Álvarez-Pimentel

 Academic Interests & Research Narrative

 My research interests include the history of revolutions and upheavals, authoritarian politics, nationalism, religion, gender and race relations as they pertain to Latin America and the Caribbean region.
-I am currently working on my first book, which is tentatively titled “Restoring All through Christ”: Counterrevolution and the Women of Mexican Catholic Action, 1917-1946 (under contract with the University of Nebraska Press).
-This work examines the rise and fall of Acción Católica Mexicana, a social, political, and right-wing religious movement spearheaded by laywomen from Mexico City.
-It traces the evolution of their political projects from the outbreak of the Mexican Revolution of 1910 to the early Cold War.
+My first book, Counterrevolutionary Women: Race, Gender, and Mexico’s Unfinished Religious Restoration, 1917-1946, examines the rise and fall of Acción Católica Mexicana, a social, political, and right-wing religious movement spearheaded by women from Mexico City.
+It traces the evolution of activists’ political projects, from the outbreak of the Mexican Revolution (1910-20) to the early Cold War.

 Why I Chose Baylor